dgraph-io/dgraph-docs/content/learn/developer/react/react-ui/react-ui-graphql-mutations.md

   }
 ```

 Now, when we add a new post, we want to be able to add the category as well.
-So let's add this code to the `src/components/types/operations.ts` file.
+Let's add this code to the `src/components/types/operations.ts` file.

 ```ts
   export type CategoriesQueryVariables = Types.Exact<{ [key: string]: never; }>;